 - When driving in fog use dipped headlights so other drivers can see you.
 Fog lights can only be used when visibility is seriously reduced to less than 100 metres but they must be switched off if visibility improves.
 Be prepared for a bank of fog or drifting patchy fog ahead.
 Even if it seems to be clearing, you can suddenly find yourself in thick fog.

 - Avoid driving in icy or snowy conditions unless your journey is essential.
-If you do you, we recommend you take an emergency kit of: scraper, de-icer, torch, first aid kit, jump leads, shovel, warm drink and emergency food in case you get stuck or break down.
+If you do you, we recommend you take an emergency kit of scraper, de-icer, torch, first aid kit, jump leads, shovel, a warm drink and emergency food in case you get stuck or break down.

 - Leave someone your contact details and expected arrival and return times.

 Keep an emergency kit in the car:

 - ice scraper and de-icer

 - warm clothes, a jacket and a blanket

 - a pair of boots or good walking shoes